Pensions, Entitlements and Reimbursements

 There are a number of ways that Veterans' Affairs is able to support veterans financially.

-The Disablement Pension is available to veterans who are affected by a disablement caused by service-related injury, illness or condition.
+The Disablement Pension is available to veterans who are affected by a disablement caused by service-related injury, illness or condition in a qualifying service deployment as referred to in the list attached to the application form.
 This pension may be granted on a permanent or temporary basis.
 If a veteran is granted a temporary Disablement Pension, they will be entitled to rehabilitation support and services.

 The War Disablement Pension

-The War Disablement Pension is a compensatory payment made to veterans for the impact any disability which is found to be related to their service.
+The War Disablement Pension is a compensatory payment made to veterans for the impact any disability which is found to be related to their service in a qualifying service deployment as referred to in the list attached to the application form.
 It is a lifetime payment and is tax-free.

 Weekly Income Compensation